Data for Climate Action

 Join the coalition of data partners

-To achieve truly global impact, we need partners to make available access to anonymized, aggregated datasets.
-Industries are invited to participate including telecom companies, energy providers, banks and credit companies, retail, news media agencies, agricultural producers, insurance, social media and digital services, waste management, transport, shipping and infrastructure companies.
-Data is encouraged from all countries and regions.
-We are seeking large datasets that are directly related to company operations, supply chain or consumer behavior, not sensitive core business data.
-For example: 3-6 months of aggregated mobile activity between antennas in province or region, anonymized retail data before and after a flood, aggregated transaction data from a bank from a time-period surrounding a hurricaine, electricity usage data from a city’s transit system during the months of a drought.
+To achieve truly global impact, a variety of companies must anonymized, aggregated datasets available.
+Examples of particularly pertinent datasets include: 3-6 months of aggregated mobile activity between antennas in province or region, anonymized retail data before and after a flood, aggregated transaction data from a bank from a time-period surrounding a hurricane, electricity usage data from a city’s transit system during the months of a drought.